 I thought the exploration of trauma, grief and the different and often unhealthy ways these characters cope was so incredibly real and raw.
 In particular when Theo moves to Las Vegas this is drawn to the forefront.
 At first Theo is isolated and adrift, being alone for large amounts of time and having no real friends that is, until he meets Boris.
 They quickly become inseparable as they have similar dysfunctional home lives and develop a deeply understanding friendship.

 With no real direction in life, they indulge in the numbness and escape of drugs. we see Theo become more and more dependent on a range of drugs; opiates, cocain, prescription medicine as well as alcohol to cope with his depression and inner turmoil.
-Did I particularly enjoy reading as Theo and Boris laze about in drunken stupors, or get so high that they blackout, vomit and get shitfaced?
+Did I particularly enjoy reading as Theo and Boris laze about in drunken stupors, or get so high that they blackout and vomit?
 Not really.
 Was it a haunting and disturbing glimpse into what neglect and trauma can do to a young person?
 Absolutely.

 The relationship between Boris and Theo as well as Boris as a character in his own right, was so complex and interesting to me.
 It’s clear that their friendship is unhealthy by any ‘normal’ standards and they encourage and enable each others worst habits, but at the heart of it, they’re two young people who find a connection and cling together because they’re all the other has.
-This creates this kind of unbreakable bond and intimacy, resulting in them sharing a bed, engaging in sexual encounters and even sharing a kiss, when Theo leaves.
-While the sexuality of the two is never explicitly stated, it’s clear that they both have a romantic and physical attraction to each other.
+This creates this kind of unbreakable bond and intimacy.
 I also believe that Theo is severely repressed and there’s multiple points throughout the text to suggest this.
 Whatever the truth of it is, they’re two characters who are bound together through mutual trauma but also a great deal of love.

 “We looked at each other.
 And it occurred to me that despite his faults, which were numerous and spectacular, the reason I’d liked Boris and felt happy around him from almost the moment I’d met him was that he was never afraid.
 You didn’t meet many people who moved freely through the world with such a vigorous contempt for it and at the same time such oddball and unthwartable faith in what, in childhood, he had liked to call “the Planet of Earth.”